Where you live, it may not feel like spring just yet, but the season of renewal is coming! Spring brings rejuvenation to

 In spring, the wasp, hornet and yellowjacket queens that have spent the winter hibernating will start to emerge and establish new nests.
 Wasps are not affected as much by spring precipitation since they typically build their nests in sheltered locations and high up off the ground.
 A warm and dry spring is ideal for yellowjacket colonies to get started.

 Spring is when damage to turfgrass happens, by Japanese beetle grubs feeding on roots.
 The time to trap them isn’t until summer, when they emerge as adults and start flying.

 What you can do: Treat your lawn with a combination of Milky Spore and Beneficial Nematodes in spring.
-Be prepared with our Japanese & Oriental Beetle Trap for when adults emerge in summer.
+Be prepared with our Japanese Beetle Trap for when adults emerge in summer.

-Spiders become more active and resume mating in the spring, and any eggs that were deposited in the fall will hatch.
+Spiders become more active and resume mating in the spring, and eggs from last year will hatch.
 Above-average temperatures in spring create the ideal conditions for spiders to thrive.
-It also means more insects on which they can feed.
+It also means more insects for spiders to find and eat.

 What you can do: Set our Spider Traps in various places where spiders are typically found indoors: against a wall or baseboard, under toe kicks, around doorways, behind toilets, behind or under furniture, and inside basements or crawl spaces.